Skip to content

 11.9.4 Limitations

-By this point, you might think counting sort is very clever, as it can achieve efficient sorting just by counting quantities.
-However, the prerequisites for using counting sort are relatively strict.
+At this point, you might think counting sort is quite ingenious because it achieves efficient sorting simply by counting occurrences.
+However, the prerequisites for using counting sort are fairly restrictive.

-Counting sort is only suitable for non-negative integers.
-If you want to apply it to other types of data, you need to ensure that the data can be converted to non-negative integers without changing the relative size relationships between elements.
-For example, for an integer array containing negative numbers, you can first add a constant to all numbers to convert them all to positive numbers, and then convert them back after sorting is complete.
+Counting sort is only applicable to non-negative integers.
+To apply it to other types of data, you must ensure that they can be converted to non-negative integers without changing the relative ordering of the elements.
+For example, for an integer array containing negative numbers, you can first add a constant to every number to shift them into the non-negative range, and then shift them back after sorting.

-Counting sort is suitable for situations where the data volume is large but the data range is small.
-For example, in the above example, \(m\) cannot be too large, otherwise it will occupy too much space.
-And when \(n \ll m\), counting sort uses \(O(m)\) time, which may be slower than \(O(n \log n)\) sorting algorithms.
+Counting sort is well suited to cases with many elements but a small value range.
+For example, in the above scenario, \(m\) cannot be too large; otherwise, it consumes too much space.
+And when \(n \ll m\), counting sort takes \(O(m)\) time, which may be slower than sorting algorithms with \(O(n \log n)\) time complexity.

 Feel free to drop your insights, questions or suggestions